 ESL activities for comparative and superlative adjectives

-We can start off with this quick and easy ESL activity.
-Draw a table on the board with the columns adjective, comparative and superlative.
+Start by drawing a table on the board with the columns adjective, comparative and superlative.
 Populate the first column of the table with the following adjectives:

 Deep, safe, noisy, beautiful, big, good, bad, far, dangerous, hairy, great, angry

-Students will complete the table individually before comparing their answers with a classmate.
+Tell your students to complete the table individually before comparing their answers with a classmate.

 Vampires and werewolves

 Students will work in pairs to make statements of comparison from a list of noun pairs.